JackOConn/RateMyGym/README.md

 This application is hosted using the free option with render.com, so after a little while of the service being unused, it spins down.
 So, the first time loading the site may take a few minutes.
 Also, when selecting a gym or creating a rating, it may take a little while for the api requests to process.

 ## Notice
-This application is still a work in progress!
-The UI isn't fully fledged out, and there may still be plenty of bugs.
+This application is still a work in progress and there may still be plenty of bugs.